-The Northern Kurds are actually part of a much greater Kurd population.
+The Northern or Kurmanji Kurds are actually part of a much larger Kurdish population.
 They are made up of a number of clans, tribes, and tribal confederations, many of which have been in existence for thousands of years.
-This large people group shares several important and common ties.
-Not only do they speak closely related languages, but they also share a common culture, geographical homeland, and sense of identity.
+This people group shares several important and common ties.
+The Kurds are the largest people group in the world without their own official country.
+Not only do Kurds speak closely related languages, but they also share a common culture, geographical homeland, and sense of identity.

-Any difficulties in Kurdish society are camouflaged by family ties, religious beliefs, and tribal traditions.
-These factors still shape the Kurds' ideas, despite the almost total collapse of their tribal structures.
-Although they are still modest in behavior, the Kurdish women are not required to wear a veil and are not particularly shy of strange men.
-Some women have even been able to engage in politics within their tribes and have become very successful.
+Any difficulties in a Kurdish family tend to be covered up by the family members.
+This factor of maintaining a good appearance still shapes the Kurds' ideas, despite the almost total collapse of their tribal structures.
+Although they are still modest in behavior, the Kurdish women in the UK are not required to wear a veil and are not particularly shy of strange men.
+Some Kurdish women have been able to engage in businesses and have become successful.

-Nearly all Kurds are Muslim, most being Shafiite Sunnis.
+Nearly all Kurds are Muslim, most being Sunnis.
 They first embraced Islam after the Arab conquests of the seventh century.
 Today, they primarily look to Islam as a basis for social justice.
 However, despite being predominantly Muslim, religion has created deep rifts among the Kurds.
-Many of the dispossessed Kurd minorities have become associated with secret and unorthodox sects of Islam.
+Some Kurds in the UK are Shia and others follow a Muslim sect called Yazidism.
+Yazidis are considered heretics by orthodox Muslims.

-* Ask the Lord to call people who are willing to go to share the Gospel with Northern Kurds.
+* Ask the Lord to call people to share the gospel with Kurmanji Kurds in the UK.

-* Ask the Holy Spirit to soften the hearts of Kurds so that they will be receptive to the Gospel.
+* Ask the Holy Spirit to soften the hearts of Kurmanji Kurds in the UK so that they will be receptive to Christ. * Pray that God will raise up strong fellowships of believers among the Kurds in the UK leading to an unstoppable movement to Christ.

 |Global Prayer Digest: 2015-04-14|